Index

 - The

-) can be added to describe code but are ignored by the compiler.
-In the example,// Print statement
+// Print statement) can be added to describe code but are ignored by the compiler.
+In the example,// Print statementis a single-line comment that explains the purpose of theprintfline.

 - Since